 Dr. Patel’s recommendation?
 Fidget spinners are not scientifically proven to be beneficial, and should not be used as an alternative to evidence-based therapy or treatment programs.
 Dr. Adiaha Spinks-Franklin, a developmental-behavioral pediatrician at Texas Children’s Hospital warns parents to be cautious about pseudoscience.
 Manufacturers may reference science, but that doesn’t mean that it applies to their specific product.

 What Parents Can Do to Protect Kids

 If your child was injured due to a defective or dangerous fidget spinner or other product, contact an attorney to learn more about your rights as a consumer.
-The team at Brown & Brothers can help ensure that you and your child get the legal guidance needed to hold manufacturers accountable.
+The team at Birth Injury Guide can help ensure that you and your child get the legal guidance needed to hold manufacturers accountable.
 Fill out our online form to get started.